mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

 of link-specific congestion control or local repair mechanisms.

-Further, if not provided by the server directly, a network support function can also assist the client to adapt the traffic based on device characteristics and capabilities or user preferences.
+Further, if not provided by the server directly, a network support function can also assist the client to adapt or prioritize the traffic based on user preferences or device characteristics and capabilities.
 Again, especially if the access network is constrained, this can benefit both the network provider to save resources and the client to receive the desired service quicker or less impaired.
-Such a service could even be extended to include caching or pre-fetching if the necessary trust relationship between the client and the proxy exist.
+Such a service could even be extended to include caching or pre-fetching if the necessary trust relationship between the client and the proxy exists.

-Depending on the function provided, the proxy may need to access or alter the traffic or context.
-This is limiting due to the necessary trust.
-Therefore alternative models should be purused in most cases.
-One such model is information exchange between the client and proxy.
+Depending on the function requested, the proxy would need to access or alter the traffic or context which is limiting due to the necessary trust.
+Therefore alternative models should be pursued in most cases.
+One such model is explicit information exchange of information about the current network state from the proxy to the client.
 This enables some services to function by having the end-to-end peers act on or inject the learned information from the proxy into the end-to-end connection(s).
 Thus achieving the benefits without the need to access the content or some of the traffic metadata directly.
 Especially transport layer optimizations do not need